 To date, we have not generated any income from operations.
-Since our date of incorporation through March 31, 2014, we have an accumulated deficit of \$358.9 million, primarily as a result of expenditures for research and development and general and administrative expenses.
-While we may in the future generate revenue from a variety of sources, including license fees and milestone payments in connection with strategic partnerships, our product candidates are at a mid-level stage of development and may never be successfully developed or commercialized.
+Since our date of incorporation through June 30, 2014, we have an accumulated deficit of \$362.1 million, primarily as a result of expenditures for research and development and general and administrative expenses.
+While we may in the future generate revenue from a variety of sources, including product sales, royalties and license fees and milestone payments in connection with strategic partnerships, our product candidates are still under clinical development and may never be successfully developed or commercialized.
 Accordingly, we expect to continue to incur substantial losses from operations for the foreseeable future and there can be no assurance that we will ever generate significant revenue to achieve and sustain profitability.